chidu100/sinclair-portfolio/readme.md

 - Includes a prominent button to download my resume (`resume.pdf`).

 ### 4. **Dark/Light Mode Toggle**
-- Users can switch between light and dark themes for improved accessibility.
+- Anybody can switch between light and dark themes for improved accessibility.
 - The theme preference is saved in `localStorage` to persist across sessions.

 ### 5. **Responsive Hamburger Menu**